-As from 1 March 2008, no rental value is placed on:
+As from 1 March 2008, no value is placed on the benefit where:

-- the supply of accommodation to an employee away from his usual place of residence in South Africa for the performance of his duties - the supply of accommodation in South Africa to an employee away from his usual place of residence outside South Africa for a two year period.
+- the supply of any accommodation is to an employee away from his usual place of residence in South Africa for the performance of his duties - the supply of any accommodation in South Africa is to an employee away from his usual place of residence outside South Africa is for a two year period, subject to a limit of R25 000 per month.
 This concession does not apply if the employee was present in South Africa for more than 90 days in the tax year prior to the date of arrival for the purpose of his duties.
-There is a monthly monetary cap of R25 000.